vjsrinivas/vjsrinivas.github.io/src/routes/blog/posts/emojicam.md

 <figure>
 <img src="post-res/emojicam/emojicamprocesspipeline.png", alt="Image of cache processing for Emojicam"/>
-<figcaption><b>Fig. 1</b> - Shows the general process of generating the "emoji mapping", where each color combination is assgined an emoji.
+<figcaption><b>Fig. 1</b> - Shows the general process of generating the "emoji mapping", where each color combination is assigned an emoji.
 To determine the best color-to-emoji match, I find the major colors within each emoji, do a ranking system, match them to the 256x256x256 matrix.
 Unresolved spaces are filled in with a simple distance calculation.
 The mapping is saved to file when the camera portion (Fig. 2) is started.</figcaption>
 </figure>

 <figure>